 The menstrual cup must be open if it isn’t, there will be leaks.
 The cup is designed to open up once it’s inside.

 It also creates a painless suction to your vaginal walls, which keeps it in place and prevents leaking.

 The best way to tell if the cup is open is to insert a finger and move it around the cup gently.
 This way, you will feel if there are any folds or dents.

-If you find that the cup isn’t open fully and folds, insert a finger and gently push the cup, side to side.
-In that way, you will give the rim of the cup a bit of extra space to unfold.
+If the cup isn’t open fully and folds, insert a finger and gently push the cup side to side.
+In that way, you will give the rim of the cup some extra space to unfold.

 How far to insert a menstrual cup?